relxd/lxd-sdk/docs/InstancesApi.md

 <a name="postInstancesByNameBackupsByName"></a>
 # **postInstancesByNameBackupsByName**
-> BasicBackgroundOperationResponse postInstancesByNameBackupsByName(name, backupsName, body)
+> BackgroundOperationResponse postInstancesByNameBackupsByName(name, backupsName, body)